-Master of Science in Data Modeling and Analytics
+Master of Science in Data Modeling & Analytics for Health

 Image of data about seasonal flu, covid, and viruses on a black background.
 Photo by Sharad Bhat

-Tulane undergraduates from all majors may apply to this program in the second semester of their junior year.
+Tulane undergraduates from all majors may apply to this program beginning in the second semester of their junior year.
 In consultation with an advisor, students would begin taking graduate courses in their senior year.
-The 4+1 accelerated program allows student to apply nine credits of graduate courses to both the bachelor’s degree and the MS degree.
+The accelerated master's program allows students to apply nine credits of graduate courses to both the bachelor’s degree and the MS degree.
 The degree may be completed in approximately one year following graduation, depending on the number of credits students complete per semester.

 This is an on-campus degree program, although some courses may be delivered online.